FuriousGeorge19/W205-Course-Content/06-Transforming-Data/sync-slides.md

     * Save the relevant portion of your history as `<user-name>-annotations.md`
     * Annotate the file with explanations of what you were doing at each point (See `htmartin-annotations.md`)

+## Week 6 Videos

+- Discussion of traditional ETL (get it out of the way).
+- contrast with  Hadoop ETL.
+- How Spark handles compute.
+- Distribution of jobs across clusters.
+- Schedulers
+- Give you a context for how what we're doing in Project 2 would work in reality.

 #
 ## Summary
 - Test that we can spin up containers, publish & consume messages with simple numbers messages.
 - Work through some actual data from github
 - Prep for assignment

 #